-After seven months have passed without a culprit in her daughter's murder case, Mildred Hayes makes a bold move, painting three signs leading into her town with a controversial message directed at Bill Willoughby, the town's revered chief of police.
-A fiery clash ensues between Mildred and the Ebbing police department---testing both the limits of the law and the limits of those involved.
+After months have passed without a culprit in her daughter’s murder case, a mother makes a bold move, painting three signs leading into her town with a controversial message directed at William Willoughby, the town’s revered chief of police.

 The A.V.
 Club by A.A.
 Dowd